History of Tuva: Early history

 There are few written sources for the history of Tannu Uriankhai prior to the mid-18th century.
 Moreover, these sources often do not distinguish between the Tannu Uriankhai, the Altai Uriankhai, and the Altainor Uriankhai.
 In general, the land has played only a passive role in the history of Inner Asia, passing without much difficulty from one conqueror to another.
 It was dominated by a series of Turkic khanates of northern Mongolia; Turks, Uighurs and Kirghiz although, it appears that the real Turkification of the region began with the flight of Turkic tribes into this area after the rise of Genghis Khan in the 13th century.

 Archeological finds indicate a long occupation of what is now Tuva.
-Tombs have been found dating back as far as the late Paleolithic Era.
+Tombs have been found dating as far back as the late Paleolithic Era.
 Probably the most spectacular Scythian finds known to archaeologists have been discovered in northern Tuva near Arzhaan.
 Dating to between the 7th and 9th centuries BC they are also among the earliest known, as well as the easternmost.
 Following restoration in St Petersburg, the sumptuous gold treasure hoard is now on display in the new National Museum in Kyzyl.

 The Xiongnu ruled over the area of Tuva prior to 200 AD.
 The identity of the ethnic core of Xiongnu has been a subject of varied hypotheses and proposals by scholars including Mongolic and Turkic.
 At this time a people known to the Chinese as Dingling inhabited the region.
 The Chinese recorded the existence of a tribe of Dingling origin named Dubo in the eastern Sayans.
 This name is recognized as being associated with the Tuvan people and is the earliest written record of them.
 The Xianbei defeated the Xiongnu and they in turn were defeated by the Rouran.
 From around the end of the 6th century, the Göktürks held dominion over Tuva up until the 8th century when the Uyghurs took over.